AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 All slope computations use fourth-order limited slopes as described in :ref:`slopes`.

-Domain boundary conditions are described in the :ref:`bcs` section.
-Note that the boundary conditions are imposed before the upwinding descirbed below.

 These alogrithms are applied in the Godunov namespace.
 For API documentation, see `Doxygen: Godunov Namespace`_.